pagkly/Zed/Investopedia3/Free Cash Flow (FCF).md

 Free Cash Flow (FCF)
 ## What is Free Cash Flow (FCF)?

-Free cash flow (FCF) represents the cash a company generates after accounting for cash outflows to support operations and maintain its [capital assets](https://www.investopedia.com/terms/c/capitalasset.asp).
-Unlike [earnings](https://www.investopedia.com/terms/e/earnings.asp) or [net income](https://www.investopedia.com/terms/n/netincome.asp), free cash flow is a measure of profitability that excludes the non-cash expenses of the [income statement](https://www.investopedia.com/terms/i/incomestatement.asp) and includes spending on equipment and assets as well as changes in [working capital](https://www.investopedia.com/terms/w/workingcapital.asp) from the [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp).
+Free cash flow (FCF) represents the cash a company generates after accounting for cash outflows to support operations and maintain its [[capital assets]](https://www.investopedia.com/terms/c/capitalasset.asp).
+Unlike [[earnings]](https://www.investopedia.com/terms/e/earnings.asp) or [[net income]](https://www.investopedia.com/terms/n/netincome.asp), free cash flow is a measure of profitability that excludes the non-cash expenses of the [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp) and includes spending on equipment and assets as well as changes in [[working capital]](https://www.investopedia.com/terms/w/workingcapital.asp) from the [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp).

 Interest payments are excluded from the generally accepted definition of free cash flow.
 Investment bankers and analysts who need to evaluate a company’s expected performance with different capital structures will use variations of free cash flow like [free cash flow for the firm](https://www.investopedia.com/terms/f/freecashflowfirm.asp) and [free cash flow to equity](https://www.investopedia.com/terms/f/freecashflowtoequity.asp), which are adjusted for interest payments and borrowings.

-Similar to sales and earnings, free cash flow is often evaluated on a per share basis to evaluate the effect of [dilution](https://www.investopedia.com/terms/d/dilution.asp).
+Similar to sales and earnings, free cash flow is often evaluated on a per share basis to evaluate the effect of [[dilution]](https://www.investopedia.com/terms/d/dilution.asp).

 ### Key Takeaways